ToBHo/SimpleSoup/Readme.md

 If any errors,like duplicate posts or strange console output, occure don't hesitate to contact me.

-An addon for Mozilla firefox is planned for the near future after Chrome works correct for everyone :)
+An addon for Mozilla Firefox is planned for the near future after Chrome works correct for everyone :)